Aledosim/adreg/README.md

 - CLIENT: the client name
 - START: starting date in the format dd-mm-yyyy
 - END: ending date in the format dd-mm-yyy
-On this command, END is defaults to the current day and can be omitted.
+On this command, END defaults to the current day and his value can be omitted.

 ### Getting help
 You can add the -h flag on the commands to see the informations.